DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Basic ReLU DNN Calculus

 \section{Basic ReLU DNN Calculus}

 In order to talk about neural networks we will, up to some minor changes and additions, adopt the notation of P. Petersen and F. Voigtlaender from \cite{PetVoigt}.
 This allows us to differentiate between a neural network, defined as a structured set of weights, and its realization, which is a function on $\R^d$.
 Note that this is almost necessary in order to talk about the complexity of neural networks, since notions like depth, size or architecture do not make sense for general functions on $\R^d$.
-Even if we know that a given function 'is' a neural network, i.e. can be written a series of affine transformations and componentwise non-linearities, there are, in general, multiple non-trivially different ways to do so.\\ Each of these structured sets we consider does however define a unique function.
+Even if we know that a given function 'is' a neural network, i.e. can be written a series of affine transformations and componentwise non-linearities, there are, in general, multiple non-trivially different ways to do so.

+Each of these structured sets we consider does however define a unique function.
 This enables us to explicitly and unambiguously construct complex neural networks from simple ones, and subsequently relate the approximation capability of a given network to its complexity.
-Further note that since the realization of neural network is unique we can still speak of a neural network approximating a given function when its realization does so. \\ Specifically, a neural network will be given by its architecture, i.e. number of layers $L$ and layer dimensions\footnote{Often phrased as input dimension $N_0$ and output dimension $N_L$ with $N_l$, $l\in\oneto{L-1}$ many neurons in the $l$'th layer.}$N_0,N_1,\dots,N_L$, as well as the weights determining the affine transformations used to compute each layer from the previous one.
+Further note that since the realization of neural network is unique we can still speak of a neural network approximating a given function when its realization does so.

+Specifically, a neural network will be given by its architecture, i.e. number of layers $L$ and layer dimensions\footnote{Often phrased as input dimension $N_0$ and output dimension $N_L$ with $N_l$, $l\in\oneto{L-1}$ many neurons in the $l$'th layer.}$N_0,N_1,\dots,N_L$, as well as the weights determining the affine transformations used to compute each layer from the previous one.
 Note that our notion of neural networks does not attach the architecture and weights to a fixed activation function, but instead considers the realization of such a neural network with respect to a given activation function.
 This choice is a purely technical one here, as we always consider networks with ReLU activation function.

 \begin{setting}[Neural networks] For every $L\in\N$, $N_0,N_1,\dots,N_L\in\N$ let $\mathcal{N}_L^{N_0,N_1,\dots,N_L}$ be the set given by

 let $\mathfrak{N}$ be the set given by

 let $\L,\M,\M_l,\dimin,\dimout\colon\mathfrak{N}\to\N$, $l\in\oneto{L}$, be the functions which satisfy for every $L\in\N$ and every ${N_0,N_1,\dots,N_L\in\N}$, $\Phi=(((A^1_{i,j})_{i,j=1}^{N_1,N_0},(b^1_i)_{i=1}^{N_1}),\dots,((A^L_{i,j})_{i,j=1}^{N_L,N_{L-1}},(b^L_i)_{i=1}^{N_L}))\in\mathcal{N}^{ N_0, N_1,\dots, N_L }_L$, $l\in\oneto{L}$ $\L(\Phi)=L$, $\dimin(\Phi)=N_0$, $\dimout(\Phi)=N_L$,